Cobenian/elixir-mastery-exercises/2_01_processes.md

 cats/dc/misty.cat

-Start a process that looks for "cats" (Cats are obviously files...) in a "state" (States are obviously directories).
+Start a process that looks for "cats" (Cats are files...) in a "state" (States are directories).

-Whenever a message arrives looking for a cat, return the content of the file with the name of the cat.
+Whenever a message arrives looking for a cat, return the content of the file matching the name of the cat.

 Assume the file exists and let it crash if it does not.